learn-co-curriculum/fewpjs-functions-in-javascript/README.md

 "Wake undefined the undefined"  // From: console.log("Wake ${dogName} the ${dogBreed}");
 ```

 We can assign default arguments to our parameters.
-While it's not as attention-
+While it's not as
-grabbing as a real error, it's a helpful signal that we've run off the rails.
+attention-grabbing as a real error, it's a helpful signal that we've run off the
+rails.

 ```javascript
 function exerciseDog(dogName="ERROR the Broken Dog", dogBreed="Sick Puppy") {